ansys/pygranta/doc/source/api.rst

 The ``pygranta`` metapackage does not have an API.
 The only information that you can obtain specific to this package is the version.

-To obtain the metapackage verion, use this code:
+To obtain the metapackage version, use this code:

 .. code-block:: pycon